Blog

 $2.82 ÷ (1 − 0.70) = $2.82 ÷ 0.30 = $9.40

-⚠️ Food cost percentage and profit margin are related but different concepts.
-30% food cost = 70% gross margin (before labor and overhead).
-Learn the distinction in our Margin vs Markup Guide.
+Food cost percentage and gross margin are related but different concepts.
+A 30% food cost leaves 70% gross margin before labor and overhead, but it does not mean the business keeps 70% profit.

 Why Loss Rate Matters